-• What is my email address?

-- All members will have a Legislative email account which will be configured based on the following syntax and used by the office: - Rep.firstnamelastname@oregonlegislature.gov (published) - Members will also have a secondary account only accessible by the Member (not published) - firstname.lastname@oregonlegislature.gov - Are computers available for my office?
+- What is my email address? - All Members will have a Legislative email account which will be configured based on the following format and used by the office: - Rep.FirstnameLastname@oregonlegislature.gov (published) - Sen.FirstnameLastname@oregonlegislature.gov (published) - Members will also have a secondary account only accessible by the Member directly (not published) - Firstname.Lastname@oregonlegislature.gov - Are computers available for my office?
 Member offices are equipped with three workstations and one printer supplied by the Legislative Assembly.
 Your Engagement Team member will provide you with an asset inventory when you are ready, as some offices may have purchased more equipment with district funds. - How do I log into the Legislative network?
-Your Engagement Team member will walk you through logging in with your new user account and reviewing the Information Services Acceptable Use Policy. - Will my staff have access to my files and other resources?
-Yes, Staff/Legislative Assistants will have their login to access Legislative resources such as shared drives and email if desired. - What training is available?
-There is Optional training available for the 2023 session: - Optional training for OLIS (Electronic Bill Information) and Measure Tracking System (MTS) will be available.
-It is essential for Legislative Assistants to attend these sessions. - Training is also available for GovDelivery, Microsoft OneDrive, Outlook, and many more.
+Your Engagement Team member will walk you through logging in with your new user account. - Will my staff have access to my files and other resources?
+Yes, Staff/Legislative Assistants will have their login to access Legislative resources such as shared drives and email, if desired. - What training is available?
+Training will be available prior to the 2025 session: - Optional training for OLIS (Electronic Bill Information) and Measure Tracking System (MTS) will be available.
+These trainings will be essential for Legislative Assistants. - Training is also available for GovDelivery, Microsoft OneDrive, Outlook, and many more.
 Just contact your Engagement Team member.

 - Can I use personal devices?
 Yes, but you won't have full functionality with all Legislative applications, and IS support for these devices is limited.
 Personal computer devices, smartphones, tablets, and software configurations usually require some support from Information Services (IS).
-Contact the Help Desk for assistance. - Can I purchase additional equipment for my office?
+Contact the IS Help Desk for assistance. - Can I purchase additional equipment for my office?
 Purchase of additional computer equipment using state funds must be pre-approved by IS to ensure it is a supported device.
 Contact your Engagement Team member for assistance. - Is there Wi-Fi available?
-Yes, there is Private Legislative Wi-Fi and public Wi-Fi in the Capitol that Members and the public can use to access the Internet.
+Yes, Private Legislative Wi-Fi and public Wi-Fi in the Capitol is available for Members and the public for access to the Internet.
 Some restrictions to Internet access are applied.